 Why Should You Consider a College Major in Engineering?

 A study by the U.S. Department of Labor indicates that professional engineers tend to remain employed with the same company for significantly longer stretches of time than workers in other professions.
-Engineering majors can look forward to long, productive, exciting careers that directly impact their communities.

 What Kinds of Candidates Make the Best Engineering Majors?